platform-acceleration-lab/docker-loadtest/DOCKER_HUB_README.md

 # README

+This docker image to runs the
+[`loadtest` command](https://www.npmjs.com/package/loadtest)
-This project builds a docker image to run the [`loadtest` command](https://www.npmjs.com/package/loadtest) as a single containerized load injector.
+as a single containerized load injector.